Hold DAPL Investors Accountable!

 350 Bay Area's Campaigns

-Divestment – Pull money out of the fossil fuel industry in the Bay Area
+Divestment – Pull money out of the fossil fuel industry in the Bay Area and statewide

 Dump The Pump – Cigarettes have warning labels, why not gas pumps?

-Local 350 Groups
+Local 350 Bay Area Groups:

 Gas Pump Information Labels Comes to TED Talks!